Computable measure of the quantum correlation: Geometric discord and its tight lower bound

-Unfortunately, for $m>2$, the maximization involved in Eq. (\ref{GD-AlternativeForm2}) can not be solved analytically and we need to obtain lower bound.
+{\it Tight lower bound on the geometric discord \cite{Rana2012,Hassan2012}.---} Unfortunately, for $m>2$, the maximization involved in Eq. (\ref{GD-AlternativeForm2}) can not be solved analytically and we need to obtain lower bound.
 To do so, let $\{\ket{s}\}_{s=1}^{m}$ be the standard base of the space $\mathcal{H}^{A}$, namely the one which the $SU(m)$ generators $\{\hat{\lambda}^A_i\}_{i=1}^{m^2-1}$ are expanded in terms of them.
 Similar to Eq. (\ref{Pi-HS1}), we can write

 where

 for $s=1,\cdots,m$ and $i=0,\cdots,m^2-1$.
 Now if we choose the basis of the algebra in such a way that Cartan subalgebra makes the first $m-1$ generators, then we can write matrix $B=(b_{si})$ as follows